shafaqs/LightBnB/LightBnB_WebApp-master/README.md

   * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
   * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.

+  Getting started
+Clone your repository onto your local device.
+Install dependencies using the npm install command within the LightBnB_WebApp-master directory.
+Start the web server using the npm run local command.
+The app will be served at http://localhost:3000/.
+Go to http://localhost:3000/ in your browser.